tektechnologies/Instructor-Prep/301/week_1/class_01/class_1.md

 - Then access the value from props using this.props.name in the Person.js
 - Now we see our names
 - Talk about curly braces and meaning.
 Interpret as js. it is jsx
 - props is like a package getting passed to child components
 - Check netlify deployment.
+- Show deployment preview and make sure we are good to merge.
+- Show how to indent components for readability
--
+- Explain Lab requirements
+- dont go over board on css.